 Web server name

-There are three different terms—Virtual host, Server block, and Site—that represent similiar concepts across different technologies.
+There are three different terms—Virtual host, Server block, and Site—that represent similar concepts across different technologies.
 Virtual domain name hosting combines web requests from multiple hosts, domains, and IP addresses into a single configuration on a web server.
 For example, Apache HTTP Server allows you to configure

 server_name.
 Site is a concept established in Microsoft IIS.